GabrielDesmodus/Java-Snake-Game/README.md

 # Java-Snake-Game (Mod)

-This project will be modified for learning porposes.
+This project will be modified for learning purposes.

 Java Snake game source code